oakgary/RedScrap/README.md

 ```
 schedule indicates the time (in utc) of execution in cron format; current setup is daily at 6pm utc
-raise the timeout if you plan to post more than 75 urls with each execution
+raise the timeout if you plan to post more than 100 urls with each execution
 ```

 ### Deployment

 1. **`serverless login`**
 2. **`serverless deploy`**

+## Limits
+* Discord-Webhook: If you plan to post more than 30 urls per execution make sure to raise the sleep duration
+(2s should be fine) in the scraper.js/handler.js's postUrl function in order not to trigger [Discords Rate-Limits](https://discordapp.com/developers/docs/topics/rate-limits).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)